Complete Guide to the MoSCoW Method: A Simple Product Feature Prioritization Framework

 “Could have” features

-The could-haves are those features that'd be nice to have in the current (or future) versions of your product, but aren’t yet that important.
-Additionally, the time and effort it takes to implement them may outweigh the benefit at this time.
+The could-haves are those features that would be nice to have in the current (or future) versions of your product, but the time and effort to implement them may outweigh the benefit at this time.

 These are features that: